Canadian Marketing Code of Ethics & Standards

 P2 Requirements of an RFP

-P2.1 Financial Disclosure: It is appropriate to request information pertaining to total agency revenue, current client list, or certification from an accountant.
-It is never appropriate to require full financial disclosure, including marging.
+P2.1 Financial Disclosure: It is appropriate to request information pertaining to total agency annual investment, agency revenue, a current client list, or certification from an accountant and client references.
+It is never appropriate to require full financial disclosure from an organization, including margins.

 P2.2 Speculative Work: The CMA discourages requests for speculative creative or strategic work during an RFP process.
 In cases where agencies are asked to work on a client's current, real world challenges during the RFP process: